ericsonga/APCSAReview/_sources/Unit3-If-Statements/magpie-exercises.rst

    :adaptive:
    :noindent:

    The following program segment should print 4 random responses using if/else statements,  but the blocks have been mixed up.
 Drag the blocks from the left and put them in the correct order on the right.
-Click the <i>Check Me</i> button to check your solution.</p>
+Click the Check button to check your solution.</p>
    -----
    private String getRandomResponse()
    {